koushikgurijala/robotShop/shipping/readme.md

  * ➡️ After you obtain GitHub Personal Access Token, Come to your **GitHub Repo**,
  * ➡️ Click on Settings Tab ➡️ visit Security ➡️ Secrets ➡️ Actions, then
  * ➡️ Add a secret and name it **GITHUB_TOKEN**  and in the value field paste the **token** you obtained from the above(1st) step

+2. **Request SonarQube Team for access to a new project**
+ * Access Request Instructions:
+ * Identify a unique name of the project to be created in SonarQube [https://sonarqube.cloudapps.telus.com/] ex: cdo-triangulum-ctv for this app
+ * This is where all your reports will be published
+ * Also request for mapping your GitHub project in SonarQube [You should give the GitHub Repo Name to SonarQube Admins for mapping Repo with SonarQube Project]

+3. **Once access is obtained to SonarQube ➡️ Go to Your name displayed on the left side Top corner**
+ * ➡️ Then Click on My Account
+ * ➡️ then go to Security
+ * ➡️ Enter a meaningful name for the token ➡️ Click on Generate
+ * ➡️ Copy/preserve the token [This is the token that enables authentication of your Github Workflow execution to publish results in SonarQube]

+4. **After you obtain SonarQube Token...**
+* ➡️ Come to your GitHub Repo, Click on Settings Tab, visit Security
+* ➡️ Secrets ➡️ Actions, then
+* ➡️ Add a secret and name it **SONAR_TOKEN** and in the value field paste the **token** obtained from the above(2nd) step

+5. **Request Google Cloud COE Team for creation of Google Artifact Registry (This is needed for storing your Build artifacts)**
+* ➡️ Identify a project name, Ex: trianngulum-ctv for this app
+* ➡️ Identiy a location or obtain the location from the Google Cloud COE ex: us-central1 (if its across multi region, then you dont need this)
+* ➡️ Identify a name for the repository and type (maven, gradle, docker etc).
+It is maven for this project and name is mockitodemoapp

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)